Hints of a dark side in Cleveland abduction suspect's life

 Castro, 52, was believed to have lived alone, yet on his lunch break would bring home enough bags of fast food and beverages for several people.

 He was a school bus driver given mostly “excellent” marks on his performance appraisals, but was repeatedly disciplined, including for one incident when he was accused of calling a young student a “bitch” and leaving the child alone on a bus.
-He was fired last November.
+These incidents eventually caught up with him, and he was fired last November.

 Family, friends and neighbors were shocked when police rescued three women locked inside Castro’s house on Monday and found a 6-year-old girl who police believe was born in captivity.
 The three women, today aged 32, 27 and 23, went missing from 2002 to 2004.